 Neither Snow, Nor Rain, Nor Heat, Nor...Gas-Powered Fleet

 The U.S. Postal Service uses hundreds of thousands of aging vehicles to deliver mail.
-To keep the fleet functional, it recently decided to replace up to 165,000 of those vehicles with new ones (Washington Post).
+To keep the fleet functional, it recently decided to replace up to 165,000 of those vehicles with new ones.
 But, as several recent lawsuits point out, the agency is buying new gas-fueled vehicles rather than fully investigating options to electrify the fleet.
 The lawsuits allege that the agency broke the law because it invested money even before conducting the required environmental review.
 Then when USPS did do an environmental review, it failed to adequately consider environmental justice or climate impacts and ignored the environmental impacts of building a whole new facility to produce the vehicles.
 Investing in new gas-fueled vehicles also undermines states working to meet air pollution reduction targets while ignoring the significant benefits of fuel savings that come with a more electric fleet.

 The U.S. Postal Service has been run by Louis DeJoy since May 2020.
 As he is appointed by a Board of Governors, he has some independence from the President under the law, unlike with typical executive agencies where the heads are usually replaced by a new administration.
 This isn’t the agency’s first brush with controversy.
 In mid-2020, the agency adopted several policies that delayed mail delivery, making it more difficult to vote by mail at the height of the COVID-19 pandemic.
 In several lawsuits (see Richardson v.
 Trump and this Vote Forward v.
 DeJoy), courts ordered the USPS to fix those policies.
 It will be interesting to see how this new suit sorts itself out (pun intended).